Futaba Sakura: Appearances

-Futaba Sakura first appeared in the 2017 video game Persona 5 as the seventh character to join the main cast.
+Futaba Sakura first appeared in the 2016 video game Persona 5 as the seventh character to join the main cast.
 She is a shut-in and otaku who enjoys various mediums, including video games and anime.
 She is the adopted daughter of Sojiro Sakura, the owner of Café Leblanc.
 Before the events of Persona 5, her mother, Wakaba Isshiki, rarely spent time with her due to her working so much to support her, causing Futaba to believe that she cared more about her work than her.
-She went into a deep depression after being informed that her mother committed suicide by stepping into traffic, with a suicide note stating that Futaba was to blame, which was read aloud to her during Wakaba's funeral out of spite.
+She went into a deep depression after watching her mother step into traffic, with a suicide note stating that Futaba was to blame, which was read aloud to her during Wakaba's funeral out of spite.
 After taking her in, Sojiro allowed her to not attend school and spend all her time in her bedroom.
 She grew worse over time, eventually developing a suicidal ideation.
 Due to her desire for her mother to be alive and her belief that she deserved to die, a Palace, a metaphysical manifestation of a person's distorted desires, forms, where her mother lives and wants her dead.
 While spending time in her room, she becomes a proficient hacktivist named Medjed that gets appropriated by people around the world; in turn, she assumes the identity of Alibaba and quits hacktivism.